 TINY travel kitchen:

 Below are the items that make up my tiny travel kitchen.
-I love these so much.
-Bringing these items on the road ensures I always have what I need, no matter where we’re lodging (as there’s just no way for every Airbnb, hotel, home, etc. to have what I love, and that’s okay).
+I love these items so much.
+Having these items in my bag means we have what we love, no matter where we are (as there’s simply no way for every location to have what we need, and that’s okay).
+Since we don’t always know where we’re going next, this also creates a sense of home wherever we go, when everything else around us is new.
 XO